cmpsr/cmpsr-launch-app/README.md

 The development server will be available at `http://localhost:3000` by default.

+> **Note**
+> Should you face a 404 error initially, it's often due to the lack of a homepage in Contentful.
+Setting up a homepage should fix this issue.

 ### Production Server

 Running the application in production mode involves building the project and then starting the server.
 This creates optimized builds and starts the server to serve the static files.